 What is undercutting in a lathe?

-An undercut is a specific recessed surface that you cannot access using a straight tool.
+An undercut is a specific recessed surface you cannot access using a straight tool.
 When it comes to turning, it is a recess in diameter on the inside diameter of the part.
 It is similar to a grooving operation done inside a hole.
 It is also similar to a boring operation.
 The only difference is that it does not come with a square nose parting.

 What is the cutting speed in the lathe?